-The DSL/DDSL will undergo appropriate safeguarding training to provide them with the knowledge and skills to carry out their role.
-This training should be updated at least every two years, in line with Staffordshire Safeguarding Children's Board requirements.
-In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, and through termly Staffordshire County Council DSL briefings, CAT DSL support meetings, meetings with other DSLs, emails and reading statutory guidance.
+The DSL/DDSLs have received appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
+Our DSLs are trained to the same level as the DSL.
+Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care, in line with Working Together to Safeguard Children, 2018.
+This training is updated at least every two years, in line with Staffordshire Safeguarding Children's Board requirements.
+In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, and through termly Education Safeguarding DSL briefings, CAT DSL support meetings, meetings with other DSLs, emails and reading statutory guidance.
 The training provides DSL/DDSLs with a good understanding of their own role and the processes, procedures and responsibilities of other agencies, particularly children's social care.